-The voluntary sector development team forms part of Nottinghamshire County Council’s youth service.
+The voluntary sector development team is part of the council's youth service.

-Our team covers the seven districts in Nottinghamshire working to support voluntary sector organisations that work primarily with children and young people between the ages of 4-19 (or up to 25 for looked after young people or disabled young people).
+The team supports voluntary sector organisations that work primarily with children and young people between the ages of 4-19 (or up to 25 for looked after young people or disabled young people).

-The service is free to access for any organisation that falls into the criteria above.
-Support is offered to organisations at any stage in their development.
+The service is free to access for any organisation at any stage of its development that falls into the criteria above.

-The team holds a wide range of knowledge and experience in working with children and young people in various different settings.
-It also forms part of the youth service extended leadership team, which ensures the team remain up to date with the most recent professional updates related to working with children and young people.
+The team has a wide range of knowledge and experience in working with children and young people in various different settings.
+It also forms part of the youth service extended leadership team, which ensures the team remains up to date with the most recent professional updates about working with children and young people.

 The best way our team can support you is for you to get in touch and discuss your needs in detail.
 This way, we can put together a support plan to support you where we can.